 The proposal Setup tab provides the skeleton of the proposal.
-These details are generally entered when the proposal is initially set up and drive how the proposal and subsequent sales order functions.
+These details are generally entered when the proposal is initially set up and drive how the proposal and subsequent sales order function.

 Custom Data List